DETAILED ACTION

 a mat having a top surface and a bottom surface, wherein the top surface and the bottom surface define a thickness, the mat comprising diatomaceous earth and further including a mat recess extending from the top surface into the thickness;

-wherein the bottom end has a shape and size that corresponds to the mat recess such that the bottom end can be disposed into the mat recess; and when the bottom end is disposed in the mat recess, the mat recess and bottom end cooperate to substantially resist translation of the pedestal relative to the mat.
+wherein the bottom end has a shape and size that corresponds to the mat recess such that the mat recess receives and cooperates with the bottom end to substantially resist translation of the pedestal relative to the mat;

 Additionally, Silgan is in the field of pet provisioning systems (para [0001]) and teaches:

-wherein the bottom end (bottom end of container 4) has a shape and size that corresponds to the mat recess such that the bottom end can be disposed into the mat recess (fig. 4); and when the bottom end is disposed in the mat recess, the mat recess and bottom end cooperate to substantially resist translation of the pedestal relative to the mat (fig. 4; para [0018] and [0020]).
+wherein the bottom end (bottom end of container 4) has a shape and size that corresponds to the mat recess such that the mat recess receives and cooperates with the bottom end to substantially resist translation of the pedestal relative to the mat (fig. 4; para [0018] and [0020]);

-Although the prior art does not appear to specifically disclose the mat comprising diatomaceous earth, it would have been obvious to one having ordinary skill in the art before the effective filing date of the claimed invention to have made the mat of diatomaceous earth, with the motivation of repelling insects or other pests, since it has been held to be within the general skill of a worker in the art to select a known material on the basis of its suitability for the intended use as a matter of obvious design choice.
+Although Cass as modified does not appear to specifically disclose the mat comprising diatomaceous earth, it would have been obvious to one having ordinary skill in the art before the effective filing date of the claimed invention to have made the mat of diatomaceous earth, with the motivation of absorbing moisture from dropped food and/or water, thereby keeping the feeding area in a cleaner condition, since it has been held to be within the general skill of a worker in the art to select a known material on the basis of its suitability for the intended use as a matter of obvious design choice.
 In re Leshin, 125 USPQ 416.
-Additionally, the Examiner notes that no criticality has been described in the instant disclosure regarding the material choice of diatomaceous earth.

-However, Stout is in the field of pet provisioning systems (title) and teaches wherein the pedestal (second container 14) comprises silicone (para [0043], “apparatus 10 and its attendant elements” may be manufactured of silicone).
+the pedestal (second container 14) being made from silicone (para [0043], “apparatus 10 and its attendant elements” may be manufactured of silicone).

-Although Cass as modified does not appear to specifically disclose silicone having a Shore A durometer of about 50, it would have been obvious to one having ordinary skill in the art before the effective filing date of the claimed invention to have utilized silicone with a Shore A durometer of about 50, with the motivation of utilizing materials that are structurally stable enough to support the weight of pet food, since it has been held that discovering an optimum value of a result effective variable involves only routine skill in the art.
+Although Cass as modified does not appear to specifically disclose silicone having a Shore A durometer of about 50, it would have been obvious to one having ordinary skill in the art before the effective filing date of the claimed invention to have made the silicone with a Shore A durometer of about 50, with the motivation of utilizing materials that are structurally stable enough to support the weight of pet food as well as use by pets, since it has been held that where the general conditions of a claim are disclosed in the prior art, discovering the optimum or workable ranges involves only routine skill in the art.
 In re Boesch, 617 F.2d 272, 205 USPQ 215 (CCPA 1980).

 Regarding claim 5, Cass as modified discloses the pet provisioning system of claim 1, but does not appear to specifically disclose wherein the top surface of the mat is shaped as a closed composite figure that is void of sharp angles.